Art by Victor Ehikhamenor

 I pointed the gun at him.
 It shook at the end of my arm.

 Bruno rose out of the chair, snickering.
 "You're the same chickenshit as always, Rock.
 I still can't believe they gave you that bronze star.
 Hell.
-We both know it wasn't you that did anything heroic that night."
+We both know it wasn't you who did anything heroic that night."

 "Is that what this is about, Bruno?
 You rape my wife because the Marine Corps gave me a medal?
 You know it didn't mean nothin' to me.
 I thought you did some healing."